-Time from injury to start of services has been steadily declining over the past 20 years with some fluctuations
+The time from injury to start of services has been steadily declining over the last 20 years with some fluctuations

-Average and median vocational rehabilitation service durations have remained stable for past 10 years with some fluctuations
+Average and median voc rehab service durations have remained stable for the last 10 years with some fluctuations

-Dispute resolution
+Dispute Resolution

-Denial rates have been increasing from 2019 to 2022 but remained within historic range
+Denial rates have been increasing from 2019 to 2022 but remained within historical range

-- COVID-19 claims appear to have affected the 2020-2023 denial rates. - The denial rate for COVID-19 claims was 50%, significantly higher than the 16% rate for non-COVID-19 claims in 2023.
+- COVID-19 claims appear to have affected the 2020-2023 denial rates. - The denial rate for COVID-19 claims was 50%, significantly higher than the 16.6% rate for non-COVID-19 claims in 2023.